nye17/javelin/README.rst

 or photometric light curves
 (`Zu et al. 2013b <http://arxiv.org/abs/1310.6774>`_).

-*The new release featuring photometric capabilities hasn't come out yet in the download tab, but only available in the bleeding-edge mercurial version.
-Please send an email to ``yingzu AT astronomy.ohio-state.edu`` for a tar ball of the new version.*
+*The new release (version 0.3) featuring photometric capabilities has now come out in the download tab, feel free to grab it and give it a try!
+Please send an email to ``yingzu AT astronomy.ohio-state.edu`` if you have any questions.*

 Install JAVELIN
 ===============